hashicorp/terraform-provider-google/docs/index.html.markdown

     * `GCLOUD_PROJECT`
     * `CLOUDSDK_CORE_PROJECT`

-* `region` - (Required) The region to operate under.
+* `region` - (Required) The region to operate under, if not specified by a given resource.
   This can also be specified using any of the following environment variables (listed in order of precedence):

     * `GOOGLE_REGION`
     * `GCLOUD_REGION`
     * `CLOUDSDK_COMPUTE_REGION`

+* `zone` - (Optional) The zone to operate under, if not specified by a given resource.
+  This can also be specified using any of the following environment variables (listed in order of precedence):

+    * `GOOGLE_ZONE`
+    * `GCLOUD_ZONE`
+    * `CLOUDSDK_COMPUTE_ZONE`

 ## Authentication JSON File